AnishaRoy5555/compiler-scheduler-env/blog.md

 *8B model learning curves. task4_mixed (purple) climbs steadily to 0.571.
 Generalization (blue) reaches 0.258 and is still rising.*

+## Looking Inside the Model: Why Retention Stopped Improving

+The 88% retention plateau bothered us.
+Both the 3B and the 8B model converged to the same simple rule: retain when `future_uses > 0`, ignore everything else.
+The 8B model had four times the parameters, halved the learning rate, doubled gradient accumulation, trained on the same data, and ended at the same retention behavior as the 3B.

+Two explanations were on the table.
+Either the environment's reward signal couldn't teach conditional retention with two-step lookahead, or the LoRA adapter wasn't updating the right parts of the model.
+From outside the model, these look identical.
+Both produce a flat retention curve.

+So we opened the model up.

+The structure of this environment makes mechanistic analysis unusually clean.
+Observations are JSON with named fields, which means we can hold a graph constant and change exactly one input - say, set `future_uses["7"]` from 3 to 0 - and ask what happens inside the model.
+Action tokens are short and discrete: one bool for fusion, one of four tile values, a short retain list.
+Each of these is a single token position where we can watch a decision form across layers.
+And we have a known-good baseline (greedy) whose logic we can write down, so any place the agent disagrees with greedy is a specific computation we can chase.

+We ran four analyses.

+**LoRA delta by layer.** Frobenius norm and top singular value of each LoRA update, plotted across all 32 layers, attention and MLP separately.
+This shows where the adapter actually changed the model versus where it left the base weights alone.
+If retention reasoning lives in layers the LoRA barely touched, the base model's behavior is what we're seeing.

+**Activation patching on `future_uses`.** We built paired observations: same graph, same current node, same everything except `future_uses["k"]` is 3 in version A and 0 in version B. The correct retention decision is opposite in the two versions.
+Run both through the model, then patch the residual stream from A into B layer by layer.
+The layer where the patch flips the retain probability is the layer that reads `future_uses` for retention decisions.
+We ran this on the trained model and on the base Llama (using `model.disable_adapter()`).
+If the flip layer is the same in both, LoRA never moved retention computation - the heuristic-matching behavior was the base model's prior all along.

+**Retention-reader heads.** When the model outputs `"retain": [3, 7]`, which attention heads attend back to the `"3":` and `"7":` tokens inside `future_uses`?
+Threshold attention weight at 0.1, average across fifty episodes, and a small number of heads (typically two to four) light up consistently.
+These are the retention readers.
+Then check the same heads on episodes where the model should retain but doesn't.
+If the heads still attend correctly, retrieval is working and the failure is downstream in the MLPs.
+If they don't attend, the failure is at retrieval.

+**Logit lens on the action tokens.** Probability of the bool token after `"fuse_with_prev":`, of each tile value, of the bracket that starts the retain list, plotted layer by layer for both base and trained model.
+The trained model commits to its decisions earlier and more sharply than the base in the layers LoRA actually changed.
+When this layer profile lines up with the LoRA delta profile, you have a coherent picture: LoRA changed these layers, and these layers are where the new behavior crystallizes.

+This isn't a story about whether the model is good or bad at retention.
+It's a story about *where in the model* the plateau lives.
+Three possibilities, three different fixes:

+If retention computation never moved during training (same flip layer in base and trained), the base model's circuit is what we're seeing and LoRA didn't reach it.
+Fix: full fine-tuning, or LoRA targeting different layers.

+If retention moved but the new location isn't capable enough, the LoRA found a worse circuit than the base had.
+Fix: better initialization or more capacity.

+If `future_uses` isn't being read at all by either model, the 88% rate is a coincidence - both models are matching a simpler heuristic ("retain whatever has remaining uses, full stop") rather than reasoning conditionally.
+Fix: change the observation to expose retention pressure more directly, or change the reward to penalize indiscriminate retention.

+Without this analysis, the retention plateau is a limitation.
+With it, it's a finding that points to a specific intervention.
+The environment surfaced a learnable boundary - fusion and tile decisions cross it, retention doesn't - and the mechanistic work tells us which side of the model the boundary sits on.

+This is also, we think, what makes Compiler-Scheduler-Env worth more than its 25% generalization number.
+The environment is small enough to mechanistically dissect, structured enough to make the dissection meaningful, and behaviorally rich enough that the dissection finds real things.
+Most RL environments don't give you that.

 ## What Comes Next

 **Multi-turn context.** Each scheduling step is currently stateless.
 Adding the last 3-4 actions as conversation history should improve retention on long-skip graphs, where the model needs to reason about what it retained several steps ago.